4 Sydney Festival art exhibitions you can still catchBack to

 Not just yet – there’s still a handful of art exhibitions that are still open after the official end of the Festival.
-So if you haven’t had the chance to check out the art at Campbelltown Arts Centre, Carriageworks, Artspace and UNSW Galleries yet, you’ve still got a few weeks to get involved.
+So if you haven’t had the chance to check out the art at Campbelltown Arts Centre, Carriageworks and UNSW Galleries yet, you’ve still got time to get involved.

-Check out the six Sydney Festival art exhibitions you can still visit below.
+Check out the four Sydney Festival art exhibitions you can still visit below.

 Lisa Reihana Cinemania, Campbelltown Arts CentreOpen until 29 March